 Now that you’re aware of the most argued about assets in divorce and death, how can you ensure that your allocation is appropriate for your family situation?
-Kotzer says the easiest way to ensure equality is by choosing the right executor.
+Kotzer says the easiest way to ensure equality and a fair division of assets is by choosing the right executor.
 An executor is appointed by yourself to ensure that they carry out the terms of your will as you wish.

 “You’re not going to be there to explain your own will,” says Kotzer.
 Therefore, the person you appoint to be responsible for your estate must be well aware of any discrepancies that may occur during the division of assets.

 An executor can be there to ensure majority rules during conversations about where assets should go and what items belong to who.